High levels of cover from an award winning provider

 We are always looking at ways to make our products and services, and the information about them, more accessible, so we welcome your questions.
 Here are the ones Saga Equity Release, provided by HUB Financial Solutions Limited, gets asked most often.

 If you take out a lifetime mortgage, which is a loan secured against your home, the property remains in your name as it would with a conventional mortgage.
-A lifetime mortgage is a loan secured against your home.
-If you take out a home reversion plan, the reversion company will own the proportion of the property you sell to them and, even if this is 100%, you can still live in your home rent free for the rest of your life.
+If you take out a home reversion plan, the reversion company will own the proportion of the property you sell to them and, even if this is 100%, you can still live in your home usually rent-free for the rest of your life.

 This depends on the value of your home and the amount remaining on your existing mortgage.
 Any outstanding mortgage secured against your home will have to be paid off at the same time as taking out equity release.
 This can be done using the money you release.
 Just be aware that using equity release to repay existing debts or mortgages may cost more in the long-term.